aweymo-ui/vra_2025/content/4_findings.md

 {% include gallery-figure.html img="vra_20.png" alt="Card displaying the before and after of a successful examples -- where seven images are pulled from the original scan, although there are still minor inaccuracies around the margins of the photographs." caption="image_extractor successful example" %}

-While the Image Extraction tool is simply identifying rectangles within an image, the action is complicated with variable margins, paper backing color, overlapping or connected images as well as patterns on the actual scrapbook paper.
-On a scrapbook with a plain background and fairly straight somewhat evenly spaced photos, it identified and correctly extracted 25 of the 26 photos, although there are still minor inaccuracies around the margins of the photographs -- which is something you can adjust for manually in the parameters section mentioned earlier.
+In this example with a plain background and fairly straight, somewhat evenly spaced photos, it identified and correctly extracted 25 of the 26 images, although there are still minor inaccuracies around the margins of the photographs, not fully rotating the images to 90 degree angles.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>